Learning Futures Community of Interest

 * New University of Auckland subscribers are added to the MS Teams channel.
 If you don’t have access after a day or so, please email us.

-In April: Focus on sustainability
+In May: Focus on accessibility

-Thursday, 10 April, 2 – 3.30pm
+Thursday, 15 May, 2 – 3.30pm

 We look forward to seeing you there!